Rationale and impact

 These recommendations will help to reduce the use of broad-spectrum antibiotics as first-line treatment for babies in neonatal units, which may help reduce antibiotic resistance.
 However, use of narrow-spectrum antibiotics is already standard practice in many units, and the costs of antibiotics are low, so there is expected to be very little impact on resource use, especially as most of the affected babies are already receiving intensive care and monitoring.

-The recommendation for babies admitted from home may not have a substantial impact on practice, as it refers to an existing recommendation in the NICE sepsis guideline.
+The recommendation for babies admitted from home may not have a substantial impact on practice, as it refers to an existing recommendation in the NICE guideline on suspected sepsis.

 The recommendations on duration of treatment are consistent with current practice.